wlinna/Arkhados/README.md

 shaderblowlib.
 You also need to meet all dependencies of jMonkeyEngine 3.1.

+You also need [ArkhadosNet](github.com/TripleSnail/ArkhadosNet).
+Best way to get it is to clone the repository to directory next to Arkhados.

 ## ToDos and contribution ideas ##

 If you want to contribute, great!
 Here's big list of ideas I'd love to